Water is one of B.C.’s most important resources that must be stewarded appropriately.

 For more information on potential impacts from cyanobacteria to humans, visit:

-Clean and safe water for drinking is essential to maintain our health and well-being:
+Clean, reliable and safe drinking water is essential to maintain our health and well-being:

-Recreational water provides opportunities for exercise, play and relaxation:
+Clean and accessible water sources provide opportunities for exercise, play and relaxation in our communities:

-Scientific guidelines, designations, policies and protected areas keep water safe.
+Scientific guidelines, designations and policies keep water safe.

 The following guidelines and information are considered by those who make decisions about regulated activities taking place on the land that might affect water quality.